strawlab/freemovr_engine/docs/index.rst

 surface.
 From there, this image is warped to the physical display output.

-freemoovr_engine nodes
+freemovr_engine nodes
 ===========

-display_server - the FreemooVR display server
+display_server - the FreemoVR display server
 -----------------------------------------

-The FreemooVR display server node runs locally on the computer(s) connected to the physical display.
+The FreemoVR display server node runs locally on the computer(s) connected to the physical display.
 During a typical experiment, it will be running an experiment plugin.
 Each experiment plugin updates the graphics engine on the basis of the fly's current position.
 Given the scenegraph and the calibrated screen layout, the node will compute the images shown on the projectors.

-viewport_definer.py - FreemooVR viewport definer
+viewport_definer.py - FreemoVR viewport definer
 --------------------------------------------

 Runs a GUI program that allows the user to interactively define the